deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 ***Rachel “Ray” Wheeler***

-Cook had been committed, though the doctors were calling it *‘sectioned* instead.
+Cook had been committed, though the doctors were calling it *‘sectioned'* instead.
 Either way, it meant the same thing: her friend and colleague had been hospitalized for his own safety after a number of violent episodes.

 Ray wasn’t sure which upset her more: the fact of his suffering, the fact that he’d made it through Hell only to become his own worst enemy, or the fact that she could kind of understand why he was lashing out.
 According to Holly, he’d mused aloud about his mountain-climbing plan and promptly been diagnosed as suicidal, whereupon a kind of well-meaning imprisonment had descended on him.
 Ray could see how that would be torturous, especially when the rest of them were getting to see Folctha.